 The amount to be payable by the Company under this section shall be paid by 2 half-yearly payments on 1 January and 1 July in each and every year, and shall be in full satisfaction and discharge of all rates, and rents, if any, payable to the Council in respect of such mains, service pipes, lands, buildings, and works of the Company used exclusively in connection with the storage, supply, and distribution of oil and liquid fuel.

-In this section, Council means the mayor and councillors of the municipality of Fremantle 2.
+In this section, Council means the mayor and councillors of the Municipality of Fremantle 2.

-[Section 14 amended by No. 113 of 1965 s.
+[Section 14 amended: No. 113 of 1965 s.
 8.]

-15. Act to be deemed a Public Act
+15. Act to be deemed Public Act

 This Act shall be deemed and taken to be a Public Act, and shall be judicially taken notice of as such by all Judges, Justices, and others within the said State of Western Australia, without being specially pleaded.